Mental health in China

 Experts have estimated that about 130 million adults living in the People's Republic of China are suffering from a mental disorder.
+It is estimated that one in six people in the country will eventually have to deal with mental health issues.
 The desire to seek treatment is largely hindered by China's strict social norms (and subsequent stigmas), as well as religious and cultural beliefs regarding personal reputation and social harmony.